telerik/fiddler-jam-docs/portal/portal-menu.md

 ## Report Issue

-The **Report Issue** functionality allows you to send a detailed Fiddler Jam log with HTTPS capturing, screenshots of the user interactions and video recording from a selected page within the Fiddler Jam portal.
-Use this option to report any issues, leave feedback, or to suggest improvments related to the Fiddler Jam portal.
-The submited logs are reviewed directly by the core team developers and support engineers.
+The **Report Issue** functionality allows you to send a detailed Fiddler Jam log with HTTPS capturing, screenshots of the user interactions, and video recording from a selected page within the Fiddler Jam portal.
+Use this option to report any issues, leave feedback, or suggest improvements related to the Fiddler Jam portal.
+The core team developers and support engineers review the submitted logs regularly.

-Behind the scenes, the used techonoly is called **Fiddler Jam Embedded** and demonstrates how you could integrate Fiddler Jam logs directly into your own website.
+Behind the scenes, the used technology is called **Fiddler Jam Embedded** and demonstrates how you could integrate Fiddler Jam logs directly into your website.
 [Learn more about how to submit an issue here...]({%slug fj-report-issue%})

 ![Report Issue](../images/portal/menu/menu-report-issue.png)

 ## My Account

-The **My Account** is a menu option available after successfull login.
+The **My Account** is a menu option available after successful login.
 It provides several submenu options like the **Settings**, **My Resources**, and **Sign Out**.

 ![My Account submenu](../images/portal/menu/menu-my-acc-all.png)